 - Built-in Wi-Fi and full web browser capability

 - Wi-Fi Direct

-LG’s UF8500 delivers a very good picture in the following key areas of performance: Color – its color rendition is vibrant and accurate, displaying a color spectrum that is very realistic and true to life.
+LG’s UF8500 delivers a very good picture in the following key areas of performance: Color – it’s color rendition is vibrant and accurate, displaying a color spectrum that is very realistic and true to life.

-Image detail and clarity – images are rendered with great detail and clarity, in addition to excellent image depth that provides a very three dimensional look to on-screen images.
+Image detail and clarity – images are rendered with great detail and clarity, in addition to excellent image depth that provides a very three-dimensional look to on-screen images.

 Two key areas where the UF8500 falls a bit short are in contrast and black level performance – IPS panels just don’t have the ability to produce deep/dark blacks.
 At best, black levels will have a grayish overtone with a very limited contrast range.
-However, this sets LED local dimming feature did help to improve black levels.
+However, this TV’s LED local dimming feature did help to improve black levels.
 Although, still not on par with the better performing LED models that contain VA panels.

 Final thoughts… if you’re looking for a colorful, sharp, detailed and very refined picture image, and you can live with the fact that LG’s UF8500 won’t provide the best in contrast and black level capability, then you may want to check out this otherwise very good performing 4K UHD TV and see if it’s a good fit for you.